alt-art/commit/README.md

 # Commit

+This command-line interface makes it possible to make patterned (conventional) commit messages to organize your repository.

-This project is a copy of [cz-cli](https://github.com/commitizen/cz-cli) with some minor changes.
+This project is a clone of [cz-cli](https://github.com/commitizen/cz-cli) with some minor changes.

 I made this project for my own use, because I don't want to mess with the original cz-cli.